Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 Our Ohio gross to net calculator accounts for the unique state and local tax structure.
 We start with your gross earnings and subtract:

-- Federal Withholding: Based on IRS tax brackets.
+- Federal Withholding: Based on 2026 IRS tax brackets and filing status.

 - FICA Taxes: Mandatory contributions for Social Security (6.2%) and Medicare (1.45%).